DIY Mudroom in an Armoire

-Anyway, that said in the year since I started this build, I have fallen in love with the locker style mudroom benches which also hide your crap, so I may take a go at replacing this with a locker/bench system, or adding a locker bench system somewhere else in my house if I can concoct an area to put one!! ????
-But for now, I am just going to enjoy and love the armoire!
+Anyway, that said in the year since I started this build, I have fallen in love with the locker style mudroom benches with individual doors on each locker which will also hide your crap, so I may take a go at replacing this with a locker/bench system, or adding a locker bench system somewhere else in my house if I can concoct an area to put one!!
+But for now, I am just going to enjoy and love this DIY armoire!

 Printable Plans HERE!
-DIY Mudroom In An Armoire!
+DIY Armoire with Mudroom Bench!

 Full tutorial down below!